metoppv/improver/doc/source/Running-at-your-site.rst

 Example environments are included in the repository ``envs`` directory.
 These environment files are used to run the test suite on Github actions, so they should stay up to date with any dependency changes.
-See also documentation explaining use of dependencies.
+See also documentation about :doc:`use of dependencies in IMPROVER <Dependencies>`.

 Alternatively, you can manually 'install' by downloading the code and putting the IMPROVER ``bin/`` directory in your PATH.